-- Weather data (containing heating and cooling degree day and average daily temperature data for site as described above). - The start and end dates of the baseline period and why that period was chosen. - Full energy data as a computer-readable file, including: - Raw meter readings: from date and to date, in energy-unit value, energy usage charges, demand quantities and demand charges; energy sources must be consolidated to a set of 12 monthly periods common for all energy sources.
-May also include bulk-delivered fuel information, including units delivered and associated costs.
-Local currency should be used. - Dataset must cover all forms of purchased energy and energy produced on-site that are part of the baseline.
-Where applicable this will include aggregated tenant data or an approximation of tenant energy use, as well as descriptions of the metering and sub-metering of energy in the building, and how energy costs are paid by building occupants. - Provide a brief description of how periods are consolidated to the 12 monthly periods applied.
+- Weather data (containing heating and cooling degree day and average daily temperature data for site as described above). - Energy data as a computer-readable file, including: - Raw meter readings: from date and to date, in energy-unit value, energy usage charges, demand quantities and demand charges.
+Local currency should be used. - Dataset must cover all forms of purchased energy and energy produced on-site where these are relevant to the baseline(s).
+Where applicable this will include aggregated tenant data or an approximation of tenant energy use, as well as descriptions of the metering and sub-metering of energy in the building, and how energy costs are paid by building occupants. - Provide a brief description of how periods are consolidated to the baseline period applied.
 Dates of meter reading periods will vary from one energy source to another.
-Refer to ISO 16346:2013 Energy Performance of Buildings Assessment of Overall Energy Performance (section 8.2.2) [2d] methodology for guidance on partial month billing data "calendarisation." - Use energy end-use breakdowns to create boundaries and reality checks associated with energy savings estimates and total energy consumption of the baseline case. - Building drawings, equipment inventories, system and material specifications, field survey results and/or CAD take-offs, observations, short-term monitored data, spot measurements, and functional performance test results as appropriate to recommended upgrades. - Utility rate structure as published by the utility and the commodity provider (if the two are separate) with a breakdown of distribution costs, commodity costs, demand charges, and taxes as well as any time-of-day variability in each of these elements.
+Refer to ISO 16346:2013 Energy Performance of Buildings - Assessment of Overall Energy Performance (section 8.2.2) [2d] methodology for guidance on partial month billing data "calendarisation." - Utility rate structure as published by the utility and the commodity provider (if the two are separate) with a breakdown of distribution costs, commodity costs, demand charges, and taxes as well as any time-of-day variability in each of these elements.
 Statement of how the facility currently purchases energy is included in the next section.